bw-med-cabinet/Back-end/README.md

 -----|---------------------------------------|----------------------------------|-------
 GET | /api/recommendations/                  | returns all recommended options
 GET | /api/recommendations/ailment/:id       | returns strains based on ailment id
-GET | /api/recommendatoins/strain/:id        | returns list of ailments specific strain is good for
+GET | /api/recommendations/strain/:id        | returns list of ailments that a specific strain is good for